Heather Humphreys: Ministerial career

-In March 2016, Humphreys approved a decision to demolish the buildings 13-19 on Moore Street as she deemed them to not be of "historical importance".
-The buildings were where the first bullets of the 1916 Easter rising were fired.
+In March 2016, Humphreys approved the redevelopment of some buildings on Moore Street on the basis that only numbers 14-17, which were where some of the leaders of the Easter Rising of 1916 met for the last time before their execution, had been designated a national monument.
+Her decision was later challenged but was ultimately upheld by the Court of Appeal.

-Following the formation of a Fine Gael minority government in May 2016, Humphreys was appointed to the expanded position of Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs.
+Following the formation of a Fine Gael minority government in May 2016, she was appointed to the expanded position of Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs.
 She was appointed as Minister for Culture, Heritage and the Gaeltacht in the government of Leo Varadkar in July 2017.

-On 30 November 2017, Humphreys was appointed as Minister for Business, Enterprise and Innovation.
+On 30 November 2017, she was appointed as Minister for Business, Enterprise and Innovation.
 She succeeded Frances Fitzgerald, who had resigned on 28 November.

-On 27 June 2020, Humphreys was appointed as Minister for Social Protection and Minister for Rural and Community Development by Taoiseach Micheál Martin.
+On 27 June 2020, she was appointed as Minister for Social Protection and Minister for Rural and Community Development in the government led by Taoiseach Micheál Martin.
 On 27 April 2021, she was assigned the addition position of Minister for Justice on a temporary basis during the maternity leave of Helen McEntee, serving until 1 November 2021.
-In November 2022, it was announced that she would be assigned to the position of Minister for Justice for a second time during the maternity leave of McEntee from December.
+In November 2022, she was assigned to the position of Minister for Justice for a second time on the maternity leave of McEntee.

-On 17 December 2022, she was re-appointed to the same positions following Leo Varadkar's appointment as Taoiseach, but her temporary position of Minister for Justice was given to Simon Harris.
+On 17 December 2022, she was re-appointed to the same positions following Leo Varadkar's appointment as Taoiseach, but the temporary position of Minister for Justice was assigned to Simon Harris.

+On 4 April 2023, The Ditch website reported that Humphreys had told two of their journalists to "fuck off" when they had questioned her on the use for storage of two derelict residential properties that she owns and are situated above her constituency office, without the required planning permission for change of use.

+On 27 January 2024, she was appointed as Fine Gael's Director of Elections for the referendums on the Family and Care.

+On 5 April 2024, she was appointed as Deputy leader of Fine Gael.

+On 19 October 2024, Humphreys announced that she would not contest the 2024 general election, saying: "I'll be 65 next year and if I ran again I'd be nearly 70 by the end of the next Dáil term and I'm just not physically able to keep going for that long."
+She also stepped down as Fine Gael deputy leader.